philterd/phileas/README.md

 ## Using Phileas

-Phileas snapshots and releases as of version 2.13.0-SNAPSHOT are available in Maven Central.
+Phileas snapshots and releases as of version 2.12.1 are available in Maven Central.
 Previous versions were in the [Philterd repository](https://artifacts.philterd.ai).
-Snapshots are published nightly.

-Next, add the Phileas dependency to your project:
+Add the Phileas dependency to your project:

 ```
 <dependency>
   <groupId>ai.philterd</groupId>
   <artifactId>phileas-core</artifactId>
-  <version>2.13.0-SNAPSHOT</version>
+  <version>2.13.1</version>
 </dependency>

 ```